 This way, you can go straight to your room with your bags rather than waiting (sometimes hours) for your bags to arrive.

-The check in process is relatively painless.
-You will be given your stateroom keys, lanyards, and a Cruise Navigator that gives you show times, activities on board the ship and other information.
+At this time, you will be given your stateroom key cards, lanyards, and a Cruise Navigator that gives you show times, activities on board the ship and other information.

 You will then wait until your cruise boarding time is called to leave the terminal and get on the ship!

-While you are waiting to Board your Disney Cruise
+While you are Waiting to Board the Cruise Ship

 If you have your camera, there will be an opportunity for your family to take a picture with Mickey before boarding.
 This line will form in the center of the terminal.